Cops: Man attacked patrol car with vehicle

 After backup officers arrived and helped halt the vehicle, police said meth was found inside.

-In addition to her patrol duties, Debruijin is a field a training officer with the county police department.
-Debruijin joined the county police department in March of 2019.
+In addition to her patrol duties, deBruijn is a field training officer with the county police department.
+She joined the county police force in March 2019.

-Police Chief Jacques Battiste praised Debruijin’s actions as well as the officers who came to her aid.
+Police Chief Jacques Battiste praised the actions of deBruijn and the other officers who came to her aid.

 “The initial officer’s evasive actions to draw the suspect away from a major intersection, await additional units to perform a high-risk traffic stop and detailed observations may well have prevented a tragic result,” Battiste said.